freedomofpress/securedrop/docs/journalist.rst

 replacing ``NAME_OF_FILE`` with the name of the file you wish to decrypt.
 This command will tell you what key was used to encrypt the file.
-If you are not comfortable at the command line, contact your SecureDrop administrator or Freedom of the Press Foundation for assistance.
+If you are not comfortable at the command line, contact your SecureDrop admin or Freedom of the Press Foundation for assistance.

 .. warning:: **Do not** transfer source material off the *Secure Viewing Station*